 Step 5.
 Choose COM1 from the drop-down list in the Connect using field.
 We do not need to configure location details, as we are using COM port.

 Step 7.
 Choose the baud rate from the Bits per second drop-down list.
-The default value is 115200, this can changed from both GUI and CLI.
+The default value is 115200; this can be changed from both the GUI and CLI.

 Step 8.
 Choose 8 from the drop-down list in the Data bits field.

 Step 9.
 Choose None from the drop-down list in the Parity field.